gdm413229/swwmgz_m/FuturePlans.md

 * Fake livestream chat overlay, with dynamic reactions to all sorts of stuff
 * Character and item images for the library
 * Full Mashiro model for Lämp easter egg
-* Summonable Ibuki companion (w/ optional "stream friendly" clothing)
+* Ibuki companion add-on (w/ optional "stream friendly" clothing)
 * Saya model, for scenes or something idk
-* Japanese Localization???
+* Japanese localization???
 * Strife support, with rewritten dialogue